virt-install - Man Page

 --boot loader=/.../OVMF_CODE.fd,loader.readonly=yes,loader.type=pflash,nvram.template=/.../OVMF_VARS.fd,loader_secure=no

 Specify that the virtual machine use the custom OVMF binary as boot firmware, mapped as a virtual flash chip.
 In addition, request that libvirt instantiate the VM-specific UEFI varstore from the custom "/.../OVMF_VARS.fd" varstore template.
-This is the recommended UEFI setup, and should be used if --boot uefi doesn't know about your UEFI binaries.
-If your UEFI firmware supports Secure boot feature you can enable it via loader_secure.
+This setup is not recommended, and should only be used if --boot uefi doesn't know about your UEFI binaries.

 --idmap